lucastheis/cisa/README.md

 ## Reference

-L. Theis, J. Sohl-Dickstein, M. Bethge, *Training sparse natural image models with a fast Gibbs sampler of an extended state space*, Advances in Neural Information Processing Systems 26, 2013
+L. Theis, J. Sohl-Dickstein, and M. Bethge, *Training sparse natural image models with a fast Gibbs sampler of an extended state space*, Advances in Neural Information Processing Systems 26, 2013